Kim Newport Band

 Castletownbere in the South, and every place in between.

-I Am A Woman, recorded in Greenfields Studios, near Tuam,
+I Am A Woman, c/w Too Many Heartaches recorded in Greenfields Studios, near Tuam,

 Co.
 Galway with Tony Maher (of the Conquerors) on keyboards, Dick Lynott on drums, and Ger O'Donoghue engineering the sessions.